Denver Broncos vs. Pittsburgh Steelers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Steelers stats and trends

-- Pittsburgh has one win against the spread in four games this year.
+- Pittsburgh has one win against the spread in four games this season.

-- The Steelers have covered the spread once this year when underdogs by 0.5 points or more (in two chances).
+- The Steelers have covered the spread once this season when underdogs by 1.5 points or more (in two chances).

-- Pittsburgh's games this year have not gone over the total in four opportunities.
+- Pittsburgh's games this season have not gone over the point total yet in four opportunities.

-- When Pittsburgh puts up more than 12.3 points, it is 1-2 against the spread and 1-2 overall.
+- When Pittsburgh scores more than 12.3 points, it is 1-2 against the spread and 1-2 overall.

-- Pittsburgh is 0-3 against the spread and 0-3 overall when the team amasses over 267.8 yards.
+- In games that Pittsburgh piles up more than 267.8 yards, the team is 0-3 against the spread and 0-3 overall.

-- The Steelers have five giveaways this season, while the Broncos have five takeaways.
+- This season the Steelers have turned the ball over five times, while the Broncos have forced 5 turnovers.

 Home and road insights

-- At home, the Steelers are winless ATS (0-2) as 0.5-point underdogs or greater.
+- The Steelers are winless ATS (0-2) as 1.5-point underdogs or more at home.

-- The Broncos are unbeaten ATS (2-0) on the road as 0.5-point favorites or more.
+- Away from home, the Broncos are unbeaten ATS (2-0) as 1.5-point favorites or more.

 Powered by Data Skrive.